Model-Checking for First-Order Logic with Disjoint Paths Predicates in Proper Minor-Closed Graph Classes: An alternative view to first-order logic model-checking

 \section{An alternative view to first-order logic model-checking}

 In this section we present an alternative way to interpret first-order logic model-checking, by embedding a given graph to a (rooted) tree.
-In~\autoref{subsec_treeembed}, we translate the problem of whether a graph satisfies a formula $φ$ to the search of a subtree of the tree in which the graph is embedded, such that the bifurcations of this subtree correspond to the quantifiers of $φ$ and the vertices collected in each root-to-leaf path satisfy the quantifier-free ``tail'' of $φ$.
+In~\autoref{subsec_treeembed}, we translate the problem of whether a graph satisfies a formula $\varphi$ to the search of a subtree of the tree in which the graph is embedded, such that the bifurcations of this subtree correspond to the quantifiers of $\varphi$ and the vertices collected in each root-to-leaf path satisfy the quantifier-free ``tail'' of $\varphi$.
+We also formally define the notion of \emph{signature} of a graph that encodes in a tree-like way how tuples of vertices satisfy quantifier-free formulas of $\FOLDP$.
 In~\autoref{subsec_patt}, we define the notion of {\sl pattern} of a colored graph $\mathfrak{G}$ together with some vertices $v_1,\ldots,v_r\in V(\mathfrak{G})$.
 This notion is used to encode the way all quantifier-free $\FOLDP$-formulas can be satisfied by $\mathfrak{G}$ when interpreting the variables as $v_1,\ldots,v_r$.
 This way, we also define the respective notion of patterns of quantifier-free $\FOLDP$-formulas and, in~\autoref{subsec_exprpatt}, we formulate model-checking in these terms (\autoref{obs_grleafs}).
-Finally, in~\autoref{subsec_equiv}, we prove the main result of this section (\autoref{lemma_reducing}), which intuitively states that two graphs that have the same patterns satisfy the same sentences.
+Finally, in~\autoref{subsec_equiv}, we prove the main result of this section (\autoref{lemma_reducing}), which intuitively states that two graphs that have the same signatures (or, in other words, the same recursive patterns) satisfy the same sentences.